Note: Current pictures are of the IPVD2 model, which I will correct here soon.

 I stick 60TC (or any I stick product ).
 At 77.4 X 36 X 22mm , this is just about the size of an IPV D2.
 I have owned the I Stick 30, 20 and both the 10 and 20 watt minis, and not one of them impressed me.
 Build quality was cheap and in recent versions the build quality hasn’t improved.
 There is no excuse for loose fitting buttons.
 I was given an Istick TC40 and a 50w that were broken and after going through them, I see no value in rebuilding them or any desire to use them.
 At best they are nothing more than a gift of screws.
 I have quite a collection of broke Eleaf products in a parts bin.

-Kanger Kbox/Subox mini.
+Kanger Kbox/Subox mini/Nebox.
 At 82mm, this is dimensionally close to the Evic VTC mini, however it’s an inferior device.
-Apparently Kanger hasn’t figured out this is the year 2015.
+Apparently Kanger hasn’t figured out this is the year 2016.
 This is the kind of product that a smoker will buy, try- and immediately go back to smoking.
 I have one of these- it was given to me by a coworker- he was a guy new on the scene and was talked into buying this kit.
 He couldn’t stand the hot vape, bought another tank and sank the 510.
 He’s pretty disgusted with his brief vape experience, so he wrote it off and went back to smoking- wouldn’t even let me try to fix it for him.
-The Evic VTC Mini and the IPV D2 (another mod given to me) are both superior devices and in in the same price range.
+The Evic VTC Mini and the IPV D3 are both superior devices and are in the same price range.
 I tapped it for a Varitube 510, played with it for a while and threw it in my Broke Ass Mods bin.
 At best I can rate it as nothing more than a gift of screws- absolutely nothing desirable that I find in usage- or salvage parts for projects.

 HanaModz V4M, Vaporshark DNA 30/40 and Vaporshark RDNA’s.
 All three are even smaller than the SBody Macro, however none of these has a removable battery.
 In the case of the Vaporshark RDNA’s and the Hanamodz V4m, these are Lipo batteries.
 Really great idea- my V4M barely could last 60-75 minutes on TC at 15-18 watts of constant vaping.
 HanaModz replaced the Lipo (normally $25) at no cost and I saw no improvement.
 Vaping rule: Vapors do not let Vape Buds by LIPO mods.
 Period.

 Cloupor Mini or any Cloupor product: If one argument can be made for why the vape industry needs to be regulated, it’s because of companies like Cloupor.
-After copying Hana Modz devices for a while, they came up with an original mod that was at the time the smallest 18650 removable mod out there, however had no temperature control.
+After copying Hana Modz devices for a while, they came up with an original mod that was at the time the smallest 18650 removable mod out there.
 They are similar in size to the SBody Macro.
 They are also Ford Pinto’s.
-The company’s (ie; the Chinese shlocks who hid behind the guise of pretending to be in the manufacturing business) response was comical – “they were sorry this happened and that they were only aware of 2% of their devices exhibiting this behavior..”
+The company’s (ie; the Chinese shlocks who hid behind the guise of pretending to be in the manufacturing business) response was comical, arrogant and rather cavalier – “they were sorry this happened and that they were only aware of 2% of their devices exhibiting this behavior..”

 Batteries/ Battery life

 I refuse to make a comparison about batteries, however I will tell you I am currently using 2600mah Sony VTC5’s, 2800 mah MXJO’s and more recently I’ve been using some Brillipower 3100mah batteries.
-My only criteria I have is that all 3 of these mods will get me through a workday (that is, when I have what you would call a normal workday) without having to bring another battery along or having to charge the mods.
+I also am not a high power vaper.
+In long term use, all three of these will get me through a workday (that is, when I have what YOU would call a normal workday) without having to bring another battery along or having to charge the mods.
 I might give an edge to the SBody Macro’s DNA 40 chip as being the most efficient of the three as I have ran that through a 14 hour workday and 40 minutes of drive time.

 Some thoughts about service and warranties